 The terminals many times get corroded based on the environmental conditions to which they are exposed.

-If the fuel pump is not getting power, then check for corrosion at the terminal ends and replace the wiring if there is any disconnection.
+If the fuel pump won’t turn on with ignition, then check for corrosion at the terminal ends and replace the wiring if there is any disconnection.

 While replacing the fuel pump or electrical connectors and wiring, you need to confirm the fuel pump wires color codes to avoid possible wrong wiring.
 Otherwise, the vehicle won’t start due to no power to the fuel pump.